top of page

 About the Ladue School District

-• The Ladue School District is comprised of an early childhood center, four K-4 elementary schools, a Fifth Grade Center, a middle school, and a high school.
-More than 4,000 students attend our schools, and approximately 900 students receive services through the Ladue Early Childhood Center through programs such as Parents As Teachers, Parents and Children Together, and preschool classes.
+• The Ladue School District includes an early childhood center, four K-4 elementary schools, a Fifth Grade Center, a middle school and a high school.
+More than 4,000 students attend our schools, and approximately 900 students receive services through the Ladue Early Childhood Center through programs such as Parents As Teachers, Parents and Children Together and preschool classes.

-• The student body is socio-economically diverse with a graduation rate consistently exceeding 90 percent with 86% of 2021 graduates continuing on to college.
+• The student body is socio-economically diverse with a graduation rate consistently exceeding 90% with 91% of 2023 graduates continuing on to college.

 bottom of page